IntelliJinceTech/broadwayBarbers/README.txt

 Enhanced my understanding of Flexbox for CSS as well as the overall nature of using media queries to enhance user experience at different screen sizes.

-## Examples:
-Take a look at these couple examples that I have in my own portfolio: